 These expectations promote industry good practice and support maximum economic recovery (MER) and the drive to net zero carbon by 2050.
 They aim to further stimulate upstream activity, maintain and support performance improvements while continuing to maintain high standards of safety and environmental management.

-Two expectations are new: Well activity performance; and Commercial alignment and delivery.
+In July 2019, two expectations were added: Well activity performance; and Commercial alignment and delivery.
 The first promotes successful delivery of well activity throughout the lifecycle using systematic deployment of existing practices and learning during planning and execution phases.
-The second, commercial alignment and delivery, promotes the adoption and implementation of existing good commercial practices to enable activity to progress in a manner and pace consistent with licensees’ obligations in the MER UK strategy.
+The second, commercial alignment and delivery, promotes the adoption and implementation of existing good commercial practices to enable activity to progress in a manner and pace consistent with licensees’ obligations in the Strategy.

 The net zero expectation sets out how the oil and gas industry should reduce its greenhouse gas (GHG) emissions and support delivery of the UK’s net zero target and focuses on the following areas:

 - Creating a culture of GHG emissions reduction within the United Kingdom Continental Shelf (UKCS)

 - Ensuring that GHG emissions reduction is considered throughout the entire oil and gas lifecycle